 Mike is experienced in designing and managing large conference events on a national and international scale.

-Justin is a consultant general adult psychiatrist at South West London and St George’s Mental Health NHS Trust and the Clinical Lead for Outcomes and Mental Health Tariff within the organisation.
-Within his current role, he has led service improvement projects focusing on the interface between primary and secondary care and is involved in the delivery of the organisations’ Community Transformation Programme.
+Justin is a consultant general adult psychiatrist and Associate Medical Director for Quality Improvement at South West London and St George’s Mental Health NHS Trust.
+He has led improvement projects focusing on safer care and integrated care pathways.
 Justin has specific experience in leadership development and education with an MA in Education and Technology in Clinical Practice.
 He is an alumnus of the Darzi Fellowship Leadership development programme and has expertise in change management with a focus on whole systems working.

-Louise is an Associate working on behalf of Springfield Consultancy.
-She holds an impressive track record in programme design, policy implementation, strategic transformation and change management and has acted as consultant to a number of high profile programmes including Improving Access to Psychological Therapies, World Class Commissioning, Research, Innovation and Development and Evidence Informed Care.
+Louise has an impressive track record in programme design, policy implementation, strategic transformation and change management and has acted as consultant to a number of high profile programmes including Improving Access to Psychological Therapies, World Class Commissioning, Research, Innovation and Development and Evidence Informed Care.

-She currently works as a consultant to the West of England Academic Health Science Network, developing regional and national frameworks and tools to support education and best practice in Commissioning Evidence Informed Care. ( link http://www.weahsn.net/our-work/quality-improvement/commissioning-evidence-based-care/)
+She has worked as a consultant to the West of England Academic Health Science Network, developing regional and national frameworks and tools to support education and best practice in Commissioning Evidence Informed Care. ( link http://www.weahsn.net/our-work/quality-improvement/commissioning-evidence-based-care/)

-Louise has recently completed a Masters Level Post Graduate Diploma in Strategy and Innovation from Said Business School, University of Oxford.
+Louise has a Masters Level Post Graduate Diploma in Strategy and Innovation from Said Business School, University of Oxford.

 Dan Barrett, Consultant and Co-Production Practitioner